 Will Jesus Say “I Never Knew You?”

-In the passage for this study, we will observe the important scriptural differentiation between intellectual assent only versus that intellectual understanding that is the pathway to a volitional commitment of the will to Christ.
+In this study, we will observe the important scriptural differentiation between intellectual assent only—versus the intellectual understanding that is the pathway to a volitional commitment of the will to Christ.
 To think that being married to Christ is nothing more than a mental acknowledgment of His existence is, scripturally speaking, a woeful error!
-Hopefully, by the end of the study, you will have a clearer and better understanding of this distinction.
+By the end of this study, we hope you will have a clearer and better understanding of this distinction.

-May God bless your time as you ponder this study: Will Jesus Say to You, “I Never Knew You”?
+May God bless your time as you ponder this question: Will Jesus Say, “I Never Knew You”?

 I. INTRODUCTION

 You are not married to your spouse until you say “I do” to each other.
-Neither being in love emotionally nor agreeing intellectually that the one I love is a good match for me makes me married.
-Emotion and intellect play a part in marriage for sure, but it is the act of volition, or will, that establishes marriage.
+Neither being in love emotionally nor agreeing intellectually that the one you love is a good match for you makes you married.
+Emotion and intellect play a part in marriage for sure, but the act of volition, or will, establishes marriage.

 So it is with Jesus Christ.
 The aforementioned parallel to human matrimony is a wonderful metaphor for being heavenly united with Christ.
-The analogy also aids in the understanding of Jesus’ statement in Matthew 7:21–23 wherein He says:
+The analogy also aids in the understanding of Jesus’ statement in Matthew 7:21–23:

 A popular, faulty theology of “salvation” is called “easy believism.”
-At its core, there is a “belief ” in Jesus void of consideration for the biblical definition of Who He is.
-Followers thus “receive” Jesus according to their understanding of Who they think Jesus is—in contrast to what the Bible reveals.
-In Romans 10:9, the Scripture states:
+At its core, there is a “belief ” in Jesus that does not take into consideration the biblical definition of who He is.
+Followers thus “receive” Jesus according to their understanding of who they think Jesus is—in contrast to what the Bible reveals.
+In Romans 10:9 the Scripture states:

 That if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved.